gonfva/gonfva.github.io/content/en/blog/2015-04-26-react-native-some-context-and-few.md

 categories: Developer
 ---

-<a href="https://facebook.github.io/react-native/">React native</a> is a way to build iOS applications using Javascript.
+[React native](https://facebook.github.io/react-native/) is a way to build iOS applications using Javascript.
 The idea is not radically new, since you are probably aware of PhoneGap/Cordova and others like that.
-I myself <a href="http://gonfva.blogspot.co.uk/2011/12/my-first-mobile-application.html">played</a> with something similar long time ago.
+I myself [played](http://gonfva.blogspot.co.uk/2011/12/my-first-mobile-application.html) with something similar long time ago.

 The interesting thing is that React native follows the steps on ReactJS, a Javascript library that provides wonderful performance in updating the DOM.